First Year Courses

 Entry flowchart: Entry to Calculus at MUN

-To qualify for this course, you must have grade 12 academic or advanced mathematics and either an academic math 3201 score ≥ 75% (applicable to NL students only), or an advanced math 3200 score ≥ 50% (applicable to NL students only), or an MPT score ≥ 55% (applicable to non-NL students only, starting with Fall 2017 registration), or a sufficient score on an internationally recognized standardized test acceptable to the Department of Mathematics & Statistics at Memorial.
+To qualify for this course, you must have grade 12 academic or advanced mathematics and either an academic math 3201 score ≥ 75% (applicable to NL students only), or an advanced math 3200 score ≥ 50% (applicable to NL students only), or an MPT score ≥ 55% (applicable to non-NL students only), or a sufficient score on an internationally recognized standardized test acceptable to the Department of Mathematics & Statistics at Memorial.

 Beginning May 9th, 2017, Math 3201 students will no longer be permitted to write the MPT.
 Your Math 3201 score will be used to assess your prerequisite knowledge.